datmt/spring-boot-demo-english/demo-multi-datasource-jpa/README.md

     }

     /**
-     * 该方法仅在需要使用JdbcTemplate对象时选用
-     *
+     * This method is only used when a JdbcTemplate object is required *
-     * @param dataSource 注入名为primaryDataSource的bean
+     * @param dataSource injects a bean called primaryDataSource
-     * @return 数据源JdbcTemplate对象
+     * @return data source JdbcTemplate object
      */
     @Primary
     @Bean(name = "primaryJdbcTemplate")